 1. Eliminate Gluten and A1 Casein – The most common allergies and food intolerances today come from wheat and dairy products because of the hybridized proteins of gluten and a1 casein.
 These proteins are notorious for causing leaky-gut which in turn can cause inflammation of the thyroid as well as affect its function.

 2. Environmental Toxins – Environmental toxins can disrupt your endocrine system and affect your thyroid.
 Many toxic chemicals found in everyday personal care products are also considered endocrine disruptors.
 Always read labels and research ingredients.
 Use skin care products that contain non-toxic ingredients.

 3. Check Your Iodine Levels – If your iodine levels are low, I suggest using nascent iodine.

 4. Heavy Metal Detox – Herbs can be effective for detoxing heavy metals.
-Good ones are Milk Thistle, Turmeric, Chlorella, and Cilantro.
+The good ones are Milk Thistle, Turmeric, Chlorella, and Cilantro.
 I also recommend the Optimum Chemical & Heavy Metal Cleanse.

 6. Adaptogen Supplements – Can help lower cortisol levels and improve thyroid function.
 An adaptogen doesn’t have a specific action.
-Instead it helps you respond to any influence or stressor, normalizing your physiological functions.
-Ashwaganda, Astragalus Root, Licorice Root, Rhodiola and Ginseng are considered adaptogenic.
+Instead, it helps you respond to any influence or stressor, normalizing your physiological functions.
+Ashwagandha, Astragalus Root, Licorice Root, Rhodiola and Ginseng are considered adaptogenic.